damianmgarcia/Hide-n-Seek/README.md

 ## **Usage**

 - Get started by clicking the Hide n' Seek browser button to open the popup.
-Select a job board, enter a job name, and then click the search button or press Enter to open a new tab with your job search results.
+Select a job board, enter a job name, and then click the search button to open a new tab with your job search results.
+If you prefer, you may also go directly to a supported job board's website to perform your search.
+Hide n' Seek will work either way.

 <img src="/images/usage-job-search-normalized.svg" width="73.449131513647642679900744416873%" alt="A diagram that shows a job search in the Hide n' Seek popup" /><br><br>